 - Inspect the hardwood flooring in well lighted conditions to ensure proper identification of any potential problems.
 Carefully inspect the flooring for grade, color, finish, and quality.
 Material that is subjectively viewed as unacceptable but falls within Manufacturer grading norms will not be replaced.
 Material with visible defects can be returned for replacement through the dealer. - If the flooring is not acceptable, contact Manufacturer and arrange shipment of replacement material and the defective product will be replaced.
-Once flooring is installed, it must be deemed acceptable by End-user/ Homeowner/Contractor. - Temperature and Humidity is very important to control before and after installing your floors.
+Once flooring is installed, it must be deemed acceptable by either End-user/Homeowner/ - Temperature and Humidity is very important to control before and after installing your floors.
 Your skin and wood will react similarly to low humidity in your home.
 Below 40% humidity your skin will dry and crack, the same will happen when moisture is removed from your wood floors.
 Your wood floors in particular will develop hairline crack as the planks lose moisture.
 During excessive low humidity these cracks may become more pronounced.
 Your wood cabinets, moldings, and furniture may do the same.
 We do not warrant our wood flooring in dry area conditions when your home humidity falls outside of the 40% 55% required standard range.
 Please contact a HVAC contractor about more humidification/dehumidification details. - Prior to installation of any flooring, the Installer must ensure the job site and sub-floor conditions meet the requirements specified in these instructions. - Hardwood flooring installation should be one of the last items completed on the construction project.
 Limit foot traffic on the finished wood floor. - IF THE FLOORING AS SUPPLIED WILL NOT SATISFY THE CUSTOMER IN FULL, DO NOT PROCEED TO INSTALL.
 The decision not to proceed must be made within the first 5% or 100 square feet of flooring boxes opened, whichever is less.
-Open boxes exceeding this amount will not be eligible for return.
+Open boxes exceeding this amount will not be eligible for return. - Wood flooring could chip or splinter when it is not maintenance properly or in the proper environment.
+Chips and splinters are not covered under the warranty.